 Regularly analyze your store performance

 A key to success for any online business is carefully analyzing data, and understanding which strategies work and which don’t.
-In order to not spend too much time working on practices that do nothing for your business, set up Google Search Console for your Shopify store.
+In order to not spend too much time working on practices that do nothing for your business, set up Google Search Console on Shopify.

 Conclusion: is Shopify SEO-friendly?

-Shopify offers a range of SEO strengths, including editable meta-data, WebP image format support, redirect creation, and automatic sitemap generation.
-However, it does have limitations, such as the absence of native product review functionality, forced URL structures, and limited blogging features.
+Shopify offers a range of functionalities that make it a good platform for SEO, including editable metadata, WebP image format support, redirect creation, and automatic sitemap generation.
+However, it also has limitations, like the lack of multi-store functionality, forced URL structures, and limited blogging features.

-Despite these drawbacks, many successful Shopify stores have achieved strong SEO rankings by following best practices, avoiding common SEO mistakes, and using strong SEO apps.
-Ultimately, Shopify can be SEO-friendly if you leverage its strengths and work around its limitations effectively to optimize your online store's performance in search engine results.
+Despite these drawbacks, Shopify isn’t a bad option for SEO.
+Many successful Shopify stores have achieved strong SEO rankings by following the best practices and using comprehensive SEO apps.
+So, if you leverage its strengths and find workarounds for the limitations, you can definitely achieve high rankings in search engine results.